svkucheryavski/mdatoolsm.gitbook/chapter7/text.md

 The bottom right plot in the figure above is a normal PLS predictions plot with added horizontal line, which correspond to the threshold used for classification.

-The other three plots show the corresponding statistics depending on number of components in PLS-DA model, similar to e.g. `plotrmse()` in PLS.
+The other three plots mentioned in the table, show the corresponding statistics depending on number of components in PLS-DA model, similar to e.g. `plotrmse()` in PLS.
 As it was already mentioned and also shown in the example below, the conventional PLS plots are also available.

 ```matlab
 figure